simonscmap/cmapdatapipeline/docs/getting_started/database_design.rst

 * Dataset_Release_Date
 * Dataset_History

-**tblDatasets_JSON_Metadata** contains additional dataset metadata that is unstructured to allow users to include any information that does not fall within the information in tblDatasets.

 **tblDataset_References** holds references associated with the dataset, typically a DOI, paper citation, or website.
 References that are true DOIs with data frozen in time are linked by Reference_ID to **tblDataset_DOI_Download**.
 This table is used for automating the download of DOI data (DOI_Download_Link) and includes a flag for whether the DOI download is the CMAP template used for submission via the validator (CMAP_Format)

 **tblDataset_Vault** contains the relative path to the dataset leaf directory as well as a public link to the dataset leaf directory (read-only permission).
 In the future this may be joined to the catalog.